OvidijusParsiunas/css-filter-converter/README.md

 ## Description

-CSS Filter Converter is a simple tool used for converting basic css color formats to and from the css filter property.
+CSS Filter Converter is a simple tool used for converting basic css color formats to and from css filter.
 It can be accessed through a dedicated [website](https://cssfilterconverter.com) or directly injected into your project via [NPM](https://npmjs.com/package/css-filter-converter).

 ## Features